inBeat/inbeat-website/content/articles/using-inbeat.md

 ### 1. Create an Account

-If you already have an account, you can skip this step.
+*If you already have an account, you can skip this step.*

-Go to inbeat.co and clickTry inBeat for Free.Once you have signed up, confirm your email and login to the platform.
+Go to [inbeat.co](https://inbeat.co) and click "Try inBeat for Free".
+Once you have signed up, confirm your email and login to the platform.

 ### 2. Create a campaign